wellington36/extrapolation_methods/README.md

 The `esum` receives on input:

 - *A series*: In the form of a function $f: \mathbb{N} \to \mathbb{R}$ returning the terms to be summed.
-- *The Transformation*: "Aitken", "Richardson", "Epsilon", "G" and "None", the latter being using the initial series without any transformation.
+- *The Transformation*: "Aitken", "Richardson", "Epsilon", "G", "Levin-t", "Levin-u", "Levin-v" and "None", the latter being using the initial series without any transformation.
 - *The stopping criterion*: In case the difference of the last two values of the series are smaller than a given error.
 - *Return in logarithm scale*: True if you want to receive the return in logarithm scale with the sign and False if you want to receive in normal scale.
 - *Precision*: If precision is 53 we use the default python precision, otherwise the given bits precision.